 I have compiled a list of what I consider craft essentials for any craft cupboard, or a craft room if you are lucky enough to have one.

 With the right crafting tools and a few essential materials, there are so many wonderful things you can make by repurposing and upcycling the stuff around you.
-Like these cardboard Christmas craft ideas.
+Just check out these crafts from garbage and these cardboard craft ideas.

 To help keep down costs and save on waste, my friends and I often pool and share our more expensive crafting tools.
 Such as electric staple guns and sanders, which are handy crafting tools, but are used infrequently.
 It makes more sense to share them.

 The craft essentials list below is suitable for many different crafts that you may want to try at home.

 We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.

 Most of my crafts involve adhesive of some kind, from glues to tape.
 To stick materials such as paper, fabric, ceramics and wood.
 These are the ones I would recommend in any craft cupboard.

 - A hot glue gun – Being a professional crafter the one I use is a cordless Ryobi glue gun.
 However, cheaper corded glue guns work just as well.

 - Mod Podge – I buy large tubs as I use this with so many crafts from decoupage, to paper mache.
 Mod Podge can also be bought in so many different formulas from Matte to gloss, dishwasher-proof to outdoor.

 - Superglue – This is great for when a stronger adhesive is needed such as when fixing ceramics together, like with these tile planters.
 I personally like the Gorilla brush & nozzle super glue as it is very easy to apply.